janash/qcbrowser-prototype/README.md

 ## Pandas DataFrame Tools

+The QCBrowser has both capabilities for building dataframes from datasets and widgets for visualizing and browsing datasets.
+See `demo.ipynb`.

 ## Widgets

 This repository contains code for dataframe tools and widgets for browsing datasets from QCArchive.